xrstf/rudi/docs/functions/core-do.md

 * `expr` is 1 or more expressions

-`do` evaluates sets up a new context and then evaluates all `expr` in sequence, sharing the context between them, forming a sub program.
+`do` evaluates sets up a new context and then evaluates all expressions in sequence, sharing the context between them, forming a sub program.
 The return value of `do` is the return value of the last expression in it.

 When any expression encounters an error, `do` stops evaluation and returns the error.